-- (1) The Minister may, on the advice of the Commission- - (a) issue any code of good practice8; and
+- (1) The Minister may, on the advice of the Commission- - (a) issue any code of good practice; and

-Regulations under section 13 of the State Tender Board Act, No. 86 of 1986, may provide that supplies and services shall not be procured for and on behalf of the State, unless an employer has attached to its offer a certificate in terms of section 53(1)(b)(i) or a declaration in terms of section 53(1)(b)(ii) of the Employment Equity Act.
+Regulations under section 13 of the State Tender Board Act, No. 86 of 1986, may provide that supplies and services shall not be procured for and on behalf of the State, unless an employer has attached to its offer a certificate in terms of $\underline{\text{section } 53}(1)(b)(i)$ or a declaration in terms of section 53(1)(b)(i) of the Employment Equity Act.